VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <code-example path="router/src/app/app-routing.module.1.ts" header="src/app/app-routing.module.ts (appRoutes)" region="appRoutes"></code-example>

-The browser address bar shows `.../heroes` as if you'd navigated there directly.
+The browser address bar shows `.../heroes` as if you had navigated there directly.

 A redirect route requires a `pathMatch` property to tell the router how to match a URL to the path of a route.
 In this app, the router should select the route to the `HeroListComponent` only when the *entire URL* matches `''`, so set the `pathMatch` value to `'full'`.